How to Adjust Self-closing Door Hinges

 Self-closing door hinges work via an internal spring attached to the door and a door frame.
 The hinges use the spring's tension to automatically close doors instead of relying on the user to do so manually.
 You will see these hinges most often on screen or storm doors, installed in conjunction with a regular front or back door.
 The tension of the spring hinges should be just about right for smooth and full closing, but if you've noticed your door is having problems closing too slowly, too fast, or not far enough, you'll need to make some adjustments.
 Below are the materials and instructions for how to correct problems with self-closing door hinges.

 Step 1 - Determine the Adjustment

 Determine if you need to loosen or tighten the hinge spring tension by opening the door fully and allowing it to close.
 As mentioned previously, the door should close smoothly and fully with little noise.
-If the door closes fast and with a bang you need to loosen the hinge spring tension.
+If the door closes fast and with a bang, you need to loosen the hinge spring tension.
 If the door does not close fully then you need to increase the tension.

 Step 2 - Increase the Hinge Tension

 In order to tighten the hinge spring, first close the door.
 Insert a nail set on a hole located beside the locking pin of the hinge adjustment spring.
 This hole is normally located either at the top or the bottom of the hinge’s housing.
 Remove the locking pin by rotating the adjustment in the direction of the jamb.
-Then, place the locking pin a hole nearer to the door and release the spring pressure.
+Place the locking pin nearer to the door and release the spring pressure.
 Test the door at this time to see if it closes smoothly and fully.
 If it is still not tight enough, simply start over and move the locking pin even further in.

 Step 3 - Decrease the Hinge Tension